cnabio/duffle/docs/101-claims.md

         - failure: failed before completion
         - underway: in progress.
 This should only be used if the invocation container must exit before it can determine whether all operations are complete.
 Note that underway is a _long term status_ that indicates that the installation's final state cannot be determined by the system.
 For this reason, it should be avoided.
         - unknown: unknown
+- parameters: Key/value pairs that were passed in during the operation.
+These are stored so that the operation can be re-run.
+Some implementations may choose not to store these for security or portability reasons.

 TODO: What is the best timestamp format to use?
 Does JSON have a preference?